Are bidets good for hygiene?

 Have hygiene habits changed since Covid-19?

-A 2021 study entitled “The Covid-19 pandemic and its concomitant benefits: improved hygiene habits” states in its abstract, “…it also shows that the adjustments and adaptations in peoples' behaviour have resulted in improved habits in personal hygiene and self-care”.
+states in its abstract, “…it also shows that the adjustments and adaptations in peoples' behavior have resulted in improved habits in personal hygiene and self-care”.

-It is understandable people place greater importance on personal hygiene with hand-washing and covering your mouth and nose for coughs and sneezes.
+It is understandable people place greater importance on personal hygiene with handwashing and covering your mouth and nose for coughs and sneezes.
 Other personal hygiene habits have likely changed, with Buzzfeed suggesting in the initial days of the 2020 UK lockdown, Google Trends reported a spike in users searching for “bidet”.

 With toilet paper selling out across the country, this makes sense, but equally, it suggests a greater focus on hygiene habits.